DannySto/stepping-pi/README.md

 Requirements
 ------------

-This role will install, harden and reconfigure your ssh server into a ssh steppingstone server
+This role will install, harden and reconfigure your raspberry ssh server into a ssh steppingstone server

 Role Variables
 --------------